Applicants are encouraged to review the grants guidelines carefully and may contact the Community Foundations if they have questions.

 - investments to increase organizational capacity

-- Have been operating as a nonprofit organization for at least one year with 501(c)(3) status or an established fiscal sponsorship arrangement with a 501(c)(3) nonprofit.
+- Nonprofit organization with 501(c)(3) status or an established fiscal sponsorship arrangement with a 501(c)(3) nonprofit.

 Please note that grants (including GOS) are not

 given to support:

 - Loan reimbursements for capital projects already underway or completed

 - Retroactive expenses that were incurred prior to the grant award

 - Religious organizations for sacramental or theological purposes, however, grants may be made to support non-religious community programs provided through these institutions